esfand/printit/completionService.md

 [Source](http://nurkiewicz.blogspot.fi/2013/02/executorcompletionservice-in-practice.html)

-Everyone is talking about the future of Java, we continue our journey explaining Future<T> interface in Java. **ExecutorCompletionService** wrapper class tries to address one of the biggest deficiencies of Future<T> type - no support for callbacks or any event-driven behaviour whatsoever.
+**ExecutorCompletionService** wrapper class tries to address one of the biggest deficiencies of Future<T> type - no support for callbacks or any event-driven behaviour whatsoever.
 Let's go back for a moment to our sample asynchronous task downloading contents of a given URL: